 These three towns represent some of the most coveted destinations in the French Riviera.
 Cannes, known for its film festival, incorporates international cinema stardom into its identity year round.
 The city has its own “walk of fame.”
 Plus, the palatial homes and hotels hint at the possibility of VIP occupants in their home away from home.
 Meanwhile, Saint-Tropez remains a popular spot for nightlife and beach combing.
 It also continues to retain its seaside charm in the cobblestone La Ponche Quarter.
 Finally, Nice, the capital of the French Riviera, has experienced a recent renaissance.
 Long a choice destination for Europe’s elite, the city’s old world glamour now boasts a youthful energy and modern sensibility.
 As such, it has renewed its appeal for artists and architects.

-In addition to the inviting beaches, the region is also considered the perfume capital of the word with brands like Fragonard and Chanel among the many that produce unique scents here.
+In addition to the inviting beaches, the Provence region is also considered the perfume capital of the word.
+Indeed, brands like Fragonard and Chanel are among the many that produce unique scents here.
+Meanwhile, fresh seafood and Mediterranean influence create a distinct cuisine, favored by many foodies.
 Then, of course, only short drive on winding coastal roads brings visitors into the tiny principality of Monaco, home to the annual Formula 1 Grand Prix and the legacy of Princess Grace Kelly.

-Let your Ker & Downey consultant find the ideal blend of leisure and luxe as you explore Provence and the French Riviera with your private guide.
+Let your Ker & Downey consultant find the ideal blend of leisure and luxe as you experience luxury Provence and French Riviera travel with your private guide.